Hermite spectral method for the inelastic Boltzmann equation: Introduction

-For inelastic gas flows, people are always concerned with the behavior of some macroscopic variables, especially temperature.
-Therefore, we focus on the Hermite spectral method, which can express the important macroscopic variables with the expansion coefficients of the first few orders.
+In the study of inelastic gas flows, particular attention is often devoted to the behavior of macroscopic variables, especially temperature.
+Therefore, we focus on the Hermite spectral method, which allows us to express important macroscopic variables such as density and temperature, using expansion coefficients up to the first few orders.
 The history of the Hermite spectral method can be traced back to Grad's work \cite{Grad} in 1949, which is known as the moment method.
-It is based on the idea to take the steady state, Maxwellian, as the weight function.
-Then, the distribution function is expanded using the orthogonal polynomials with the weight function, and these polynomials are just Hermite polynomials.
-In the past few years, great progress has been made in the application of the Hermite spectral method.
-An algorithm to approximate the general quadratic Boltzmann collision operator is first derived in \cite{Approximation2019}.
-Soon, the method is verified with the success in the simulation of rarefied gas flow \cite{ZhichengHu2019}.
-Later, it has been modified and extended to the field of collisional plasma \cite{FPL2020} and the multi-species Boltzmann equation \cite{multi2022}.
+It relies on the concept of using the steady state Maxwellian as the weight function.
+The distribution function is then expanded using orthogonal polynomials with this weight function, which in this case are Hermite polynomials.
+In the past few years, remarkable progress has been achieved in applying the Hermite spectral method to solve the Boltzmann equation.
+An algorithm to approximate the general quadratic Boltzmann collision operator was first derived in \cite{Approximation2019}.
+Subsequently, the method was verified with the success in the simulation of rarefied gas flow \cite{ZhichengHu2019, multi2022}.
+Furthermore, it has been modified and extended to address the Vlasov-type equations \cite{FPL2020, Blaustein2023, Bessemoulin2022}.